 In the Vatican Museums, in Vatican City, there are plenty of treasures and peculiar places.
 A very particular room is a long corridor before the Sistine Chapel.
-It is 120 meters in length and 6 in width and occupies 1200 square meters total.
+It is 120 meters in length and occupies 1200 square meters total.
 It is the Gallery of Geographical Maps.

 The walls provide a glimpse of how the Italian world appeared to people about five centuries ago.
-The Gallery displays 40 frescoes of maps, depicting in detail different Italian regions and other papal properties as they were during the 16th century.
+The gallery displays 40 frescos of maps, depicting in detail different Italian regions and other papal properties as they were during the 16th century.